NehaVNayak/Infosys_AirQuality_September_2025_Neha/README.md

-🌟 Infosys Springboard Virtual Internship – Batch 3
+# 🌏 Infosys Virtual Internship - Batch 3

-Domain: Artificial Intelligence / Data Science
-Intern Name: [Your Name]

-📘 Overview
+## 📘 Overview

-This internship provided hands-on experience in AI and Data Analytics, focusing on real-world problem-solving using Python, machine learning, and data visualization.
-The internship was divided into several milestones and tasks, each designed to build technical and analytical skills.
+This internship was part of the **Infosys Springboard Virtual Internship (Batch 3)**.
+The project focused on **Air Quality Analysis and Prediction** using Python and Machine Learning.